At Cinecittà Studios Lives The History Of Italian Cinema

 Cinecittà Studios Create Neorealismo

 After the war and after Mussolini’s government was expelled, Italian Neorealism grew in popularity.
-This film movement showed the grittier side of Rome and Italy with stories that highlighted the struggles of the poor and working class.
+This film movement showed the grittier side of Rome and Italy with stories that highlighted the struggles of the working class.
 These were originally filmed on location (i.e. outside of the studios) using nonprofessional actors.
 Some of the better known films from this genre include:

 Fellini’s Love For Cinecittà Studios